Why D24 Has Various Subtypes Including Sultan And XO Durian

 The same special bald feature can be observed at the rim where the husk and thorns meet the relatively short stem as well.

-Being bald around the rim with so many rising spike surrounding it, it can look look like a drone shot of a road with tall trees along the roadside.
+Being bald around the rim with so many rising spike surrounding it, it can look like a drone shot of a road with tall trees along the roadside.

 The colour of the flesh can vary these days because farmers have had a long time to experiment with the saplings.
 The sheer number of clone trees also add to this unpredictable characteristic.